ethereumjs/ethereumjs-monorepo/packages/devp2p/README.md

 DEBUG=devp2p:* node -r ts-node/register ./examples/peer-communication.ts
 ```

+## Docs

+For a complete API reference see the generated [documentation](./docs).

+Additionally you can find a description of the main entrypoints for using
+the different modules in the following sections.

 ## Distributed Peer Table (DPT) / Node Discovery

 Maintain/manage a list of peers, see [./src/dpt/](./src/dpt/), also